MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/ui-extensions-oioubl.md

 The OIOUBL extension in [!INCLUDE[d365fin](../../includes/d365fin_md.md)] makes it easy to generate these XML documents for posted sales and service invoices, credit memos, and issued reminders (which include finance charge memos).

 The current requirements for sending electronic invoices are based on UBL version 2.0 standard.
-For more information, see the [OASIS UBL](http://go.microsoft.com/fwlink/?LinkId=212593) website.
+For more information, see the https://aka.ms/OasisUblSite web site.

 For more information about OIOUBL in general, see the website for [Online OIOUBL Documentation](http://www.oioubl.info), and the [Frequently Asked Questions](https://digst.dk/it-loesninger/nemhandel/anvendelse/send-en-e-faktura/spoergsmaal-og-svar/) page on the Digitaliseringsstyrelsen website.